andydandy74/ClockworkForDynamo/README.md

 - Directory [nodes](nodes) is the actual repository of the custom nodes that I use for versioning nodes in between publishing package updates to Dynamo's package manager - which means you will sometimes find nodes in here that haven't made it onto the package manager yet.
 - Directory [package_samples](package_samples) contains simple examples for most of the nodes in Clockwork.
 I use them for occasional testing, but they should also help explain how to use each node.
 All samples are available for the current versions - sample support for older versions is patchy at best.
 - Directory [workflow_samples](workflow_samples) contains some old sample workflows that I have published online somewhere before.
 I have also included some of the examples that I used to use for teaching Dynamo as well as some material presented at conferences.
 Almost all of these are available for Dynamo 0.7.x (as well as 0.6.3).
 They will not be updated to a current version.

-## Help to improve Clockwork
-If you're interested in contributing to Clockwork, just submit a [pull request](https://github.com/andydandy74/ClockworkForDynamo/pulls).
-It's not that hard - [some folks](https://github.com/andydandy74/ClockworkForDynamo/graphs/contributors) have already done it.